georgebarwood/RustDB/README.md

 # rustdb

-Database with SQL-like language implemented in Ruts.
+Database with SQL-like language implemented in Rust.

 The SQL-like language is relatively minimal, and does not (currently) include features such as joins or views.
 Instead it has high performance SET ..
 FROM … and FOR ..
 FROM statements to access database tables, generally using an INDEX.